-However, in the beginning, it may not even have been the bride and groom making the commitment, but the fathers of those involved and sometimes just as a declaration more than a ceremony.
+However, in the beginning, it may not even have been the bride and groom making the commitment, but the fathers of those involved.
+Sometimes, the common marriage vows were used just as a declaration more than a ceremony.

 More formal compiling and standardization of vows happened sometime in the 16th century.
-The words are not always the same in every tradition or religion but usually, they are an oath to the significant other’s commitment to a lifetime.
+The words are not always the same in every tradition or religion, but usually, they are an oath to the significant other’s commitment to a lifetime.

-Common marriage vows in the Christian and Jewish religions are quite similar, and surprisingly do not focus so much on religion.
+The standard marriage vows in the Christian and Jewish religions are quite similar, and surprisingly do not focus so much on religion.
 The focus during the actual vows is focused on the couple, though surrounded by a religious ceremony.

 I take you, [spouse name], to be my [husband/wife],

-The historical reverence for the sanctity of the institution of marriage depicts commitment and contract of one soul to another, and the tradition helps to hold fast couples who join in the bond.
+The historical reverence for the sanctity of the institution of marriage depicts the commitment and contract of one soul to another, and the tradition helps to hold fast couples who join in the bond.

-The words embody inherent doubt about the future and a theme that states the commitment isn’t scalable based on potential woes.
-That is, in speaking the vows it is evident that you are not just there for a joy ride.
+When you say, the common marriage vows, it is evident that you don’t say them casually, or just for fun.
 “Worse,” “poorer,” “sickness,” and “death” do something to mar any unfounded optimism with the reality of what it is to live a mortal life.

-Even so, the strength of the words is intended to define a sense of comfort in creating a serious commitment to the new spouse, vowing to be a protector, confidant and ultimate champion.
+Even so, the strength of the words is intended to define a sense of comfort in creating a serious commitment to the new spouse, vowing to be a protector, confidant, and ultimate champion.

-The main pronouncement is in agreeing three times to accept their marriage in accord with the guidelines of the traditional marriage pact and following other standard practices.
+The main pronouncement is in agreeing three times, to accept their marriage in accordance with the guidelines of the traditional marriage pact, and following other standard practices.

-If optional vows are used, the common rite is different from the perspective of man and woman.
+If optional commitment vows are used, the common rite is different from the perspective of man and woman.

 Woman: “I offer myself in accord with the instruction of the holy Koran and Prophet, peace and blessings be upon them.
 I pledge honesty and sincerity to be an obedient and faithful wife.”